holoviz/lumen/docs/how_to/chain_python.md

 ## Initiating the pipeline
 Let's start by creating a pipeline up to a branching point.
-See the [Build a dashboard in Python](ht_pipeline_python) how-to guide for a walkthrough of these initial steps.
+See the [Build a dashboard in Python](ht_pipeline_python) how-to guide for a walk-through of these initial steps.

 ```python
 from lumen.pipeline import Pipeline